space-physics/astrometry_geomap/README.md

 ```sh
 PlateScaleFITS myimg.fits -c 61.2 -149.9 -t 2013-04-02T12:03:23Z --h5 --png
 ```
-gives HDF5 .h5 with az/el ra/dec and PNG plots of the data.
+gives NetCDF .nc with az/el ra/dec and PNG plots of the data.
 Both files contain the same data, just for your convenience.

 61.2 -149.9 is your WGS84 coordinates, 2013-04-02T12:03:23Z is UTC time of the picture.